| To get the most for your home, you need potential buyers (and their agents) to feel it's a "hot property".

 4. Watch where the eye goes.

-Walk along each corridor and into every room and check where your eye is drawn (better yet, ask a critical friend or family member).
-If the eye is drawn to the chipped white paint on the door frame, take some "white out" and fill it in.
-If it's those old nail holes in the wall, see if you can hang a picture to cover them.
+Walk along each hallway in your home and into every room and check where your eye is drawn (better yet, ask a critical friend or family member).
+If the eye is drawn to the chipped white paint on the door frame, take some “white out” and fill it in.
+If it’s those old nail holes in the wall, see if you can hang a picture to cover them.

 Glue any peeling wallpaper.
 If it's really horrible and you can't afford the time or money to fix it properly, hang pictures and strategically place baskets.
 You won't cover the problem entirely (which would be wrong anyway), but you will draw your audience away from the problem by giving their eyes something more visually pleasing to focus on.